 Grass is green because of chlorophyll.
 Grass, plants, trees, algae, and even some bacteria have the impressive ability to make their own food out of sunlight, water, and carbon dioxide.
 The pigment that does this work is chlorophyll, which reflects green light and so appears green to us.

 Water is not blue because it reflects the sky, but appears blue for a similar reason that that sky does.
 The water absorbs long-wavelength yellow, orange and red colors and reflects short-wavelength colors, mostly blue.
 Since blue is the color reflected back to our eyes, we see the water as blue.

 This same reason our sky appears blue also explains the sun’s appearance from Earth.
 Our sun is white when seen from space, but our atmosphere scatters the sun’s shorter-wavelength blue / indigo / violet-range colors such that longer-wavelength red / orange / and yellow colors within sunlight reach us more easily, and the sun usually appears as one of these colors.

-Incoming light refracts within water droplets in the air to separate the colors which compose white light, all of which move at slightly different speeds.
-With the droplets acting like a prism as a color separater, we can then see those individual colors as a rainbow.
+Incoming light refracts within water droplets while they’re in the air to separate the colors which compose white light, all of which move at slightly different speeds.
+With the droplets acting like a prism and a color separater, we can then see those individual colors as a rainbow.
 In addition to familiar rainbows, there are also “moonbows” and “fogbows.”